ashutoshmjain/gita/src/how.md

 <div style="padding-left:40px;font-size:0.9em;">

-> Nashto Moha , Smritir Labdha
+> Nashto Moha , Smritir Labdha !

->
-> Having attained the wisdom, I am now devoid of all illusions.
+I am devoid of illusions, I attained the wisdom !

 It is not uncommon that we get temporary relief from cyclic illusions (`Moha`).
-Such events - loss, fear or rejection - normally lead to depression because they leave us in a lowly vacuum. `Gita` on the other hand, spotlights truth through wisdom grounded in rational logic (`Smriti`).
-Instead of seeking exit (`sanyasa`), it welcomes the precious gift we all are endowed with - human experience.
+Such events - loss, fear or rejection - normally lead to depression because they leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom grounded in intelligence (`Smriti`).
+Instead of exclusion (`sanyasa`), it welcomes the precious gift we all are endowed with - human experience.
 In doing that, it provisions lasting peace and worldly success - a win-win. `Gita` is for everyone - it is not religion, race or place specific.

 </div>